complexlogic/flex-launcher/docs/setup_linux.md

 ### Prerequisites
 Before starting I assume that you have one of the following operating systems installed *without* a desktop evironnment (only a console login):
 - Arch Linux
-- Debian Bullseye or later
+- Debian Bookworm or later
 - Raspberry Pi OS Lite

 I also assume that you can use the Linux command line at an intermediate level or higher.